Our tea taster says

 Traditional Moroccan green tea with mint is typically drunk sweet - very, very sweet.
 This is because they use Gunpowder Green, a tea so strong that sugar is needed to remove the astringency.
 We opted for a more delicate chunmee green tea known as Precious Eyebrows.
 Better to change the base tea than your teeth, we reckoned.

 How does it taste?

 A delicate green tea known as "precious eyebrows" blended with peppermint leaves for that traditional Moroccan experience.

 Rough on the inside and even worse on the outside; green tea and mint are a great cure-all.

-- 1 tea temple per person. brew for 3+ minutes, best with water at 80 degrees C. (If you don't have a fancy kettle or thermometer to hand, grabbing the kettle just before it boils will do the trick!)
+(If you don't have a fancy kettle or thermometer on hand, popping the kettle just before it boils will do the trick!)

 - 3 kcal

 - 0 sugar

 Dairy free, gluten free, suitable for vegetarians and vegans.
 Made in a factory that handles nuts.
 This tea naturally contains caffeine.